CrebsTheCoder/skriptdocsdocumentationtool/README.md

 ## How to use

-1. Download the Skript Hub Docs Tool from [here](https://github.com/SkriptHub/SkriptHubDocsTool/releases) and place it into your development servers ```/plugin/``` folder. **DO NOT USE THIS PLUGIN IN PRODUCTION!**
+1. Download the Skript Hub Docs Tool from [here](https://github.com/CrebsTheCoder/skriptdocsdocumentationtool/releases) and place it into your development servers ```/plugin/``` folder. **DO NOT USE THIS PLUGIN IN PRODUCTION!**
 2. Run your server.
 3. Either in console or in game run the command ```/gendocs```.
 4. Verify from the output dialog that there were not any errors/id collisions for your addon that could not be merged successfully.
 You might need manually check these in the output file.
-5. The generated JSON files can be found in the ```\plugins\SkriptHubDocsTool\documentation``` folder.
+5. The generated JSON files can be found in the ```\plugins\SkriptDocsDocumentationTool\documentation``` folder.
-6. (Optional) Copy the contents of you addons JSON file and paste it into the Skript Hub JSON import tool and submit the docs.
-Skript Hub will automatically update all your public documentation.
+6. (Optional) Copy the contents of you addons JSON file and paste it into the SkriptDocs.wiki Hub JSON import tool and submit the docs.
+SkriptDocs.wiki Hub will automatically update all your public documentation.

 ## Permissions